lenses/lens-data-convert-date/README.md

-# th-date-convert
+# lens-data-convert-date

-See the [component page](http://nishacodes.github.io/th-date-convert) for more information.
+See the [component page](http://nishacodes.github.io/lens-data-convert-date) for more information.